nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M02 - Dependency Injection and the Spring Context/L10 - Debugging and Solving Wiring Exceptions.md

 -   _NoUniqueBeanDefinitionException_ \- this happens when there are multiple beans matching the one we want to wire in
 -   _BeanCurrentlyInCreationException_ \- this is an exception that usually appears when there is a circular dependency in the context

-The relevant module you need to import when you're starting with this lesson is: [debugging-and-solving-wiring-exceptions-start](https://github.com/eugenp/learn-spring/tree/module2/debugging-and-solving-wiring-exceptions-start)
+The relevant module for this lesson is: [debugging-and-solving-wiring-exceptions-end](https://github.com/nbicocchi/spring-boot-course/tree/module2/debugging-and-solving-wiring-exceptions-end)

-If you want to have a look at the fully implemented lesson, as a reference, feel free to import: [debugging-and-solving-wiring-exceptions-end](https://github.com/eugenp/learn-spring/tree/module2/debugging-and-solving-wiring-exceptions-end)

 ## Problem 1: Spring Cannot Find the Requested Bean